flaport/dmenu/README.md

 ## Installation
-Edit `config.mk` to match your local setup (dmenu is installed as `/usr/local/bin/dmenu` by default).

-Afterwards enter the following command to build and install `dmenu` (if necessary as root):
+Edit `config.mk` to match your local setup and configure `config.def.h` to your liking.
+Afterwards enter the following command to build and install `dmenu`:
 ```
-    make clean install
+    sudo make clean install
 ```
+The `dmenu` executable will be installed in `/usr/local/bin/dmenu`.

 ## Patches
 The following patches were applied: